zarr-developers/zarr-python/docs/tutorial.rst

 The array above will store its configuration metadata and all compressed chunk data in a directory called 'data/example.zarr' relative to the current working directory.
-The :func:`zarr.convenience.open` function provides a convenient way to create a new persistent array or continue working with an existing array.
+The :func:`zarr.api.synchronous.open` function provides a convenient way to create a new persistent array or continue working with an existing array.
 Note that although the function is called "open", there is no need to close an array: data are automatically flushed to disk, and files are